benfjohnson/ember-testing/README.md

 * Controllers are only sometimes necessary (like when using query-params), and are good for saving values that don't quite fit with your core route model.
 A good example would be something like a `buttonIsDisabled` property that we initially set to true, which we'd potentially pass down to a component that would send updates to that value based on user interaction.

 * Components take values from our routes and route controllers, as well as actions they can call when they'd like the router or controller to change one or more of these values.
-They make these requests usually based on user interaction.
+This "data down, actions up" pattern is similar to React's one-way data binding.
+Ideally, our components aren't manipulating any of the data they receive from routes or controllers -- they're using the data for computing their own values, and for display, and then when something needs to change, calling actions passed to them from their route or controller to handle those changes.

 Because components are so easy to test, it's ideal to put most of our logic in them.
 Let's replace our generated 'it renders' test in the paginate-ctrl-test.js file with a better simple case: